How to Calculate Fast Food Profit Margin and Maximize Profits

 Optimize Labor Efficiency

 Optimizing labor efficiency reduces one of the biggest operational costs.
-Smart scheduling, cross-training employees, and monitoring peak sales periods help balance staffing levels with demand.
-This reduces unnecessary payroll expenses while maintaining customer service standards.
+Smart scheduling and cross-training employees help balance staffing levels with demand.

 Manage Overhead Expenses